jonesdilworth/formtastic-bootstrap/README.md

     gem install formtastic-bootstrap

-Or add it to your Gemfile:
+Or add it to your Gemfile (*note*: must be included after Formtastic):

     gem 'formtastic-bootstrap'